AxisCommunications/acap3-examples/licensekey/README.md

- *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
+ *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # A licensekey handler based ACAP3 application on an edge device
 This README file explains how to build an ACAP3 application that uses the licensekey API.
-It is achieved by using the containerized Axis API and toolchain images.
+It is achieved by using the containerized API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the application source code which can easily be compiled and run with the help of the tools and step by step below.